HL7/US-Core-STU3/pages/_includes/us-core-intro.md

-## US-Core Implementation Guide
+## US Core Implementation Guide

 ## Introduction

-The data elements, extension, and terminology used in the US-Core Implemenation Guide are based upon [ONC 2015 Edition Common Clinical Data Set (CCDS)] as well as essential administrative and conformance requirements.
+The data elements, extension, and terminology used in the US Core Implemenation Guide are based upon [ONC 2015 Edition Common Clinical Data Set (CCDS)] as well as essential administrative and conformance requirements.
 These requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [ONC] sponsored [Data Access Framework (DAF)] project and were subsequently updated to define the minimum mandatory conformance requirements needed for accessing patient data as defined by the [Argonaut] pilot implementations.
 In addition to Argonaut, these profiles are used by the [DAF-Research], [QI-Core], and [CIMI] and are intended to be a common core for other US Realm guides.

-## US-Core Actors
+## US Core Actors

-The following actors are part of the US-Core IG.
+The following actors are part of the US Core IG.

-* US-Core Requestor: An application that initiates a data access request to retrieve patient data.
+* US Core Requestor: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
-* US-Core Responder: A product that responds to the data access request providing patient data.
+* US Core Responder: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.

-## US-Core Profiles
+## US Core Profiles

-The US-Core Profiles are intended to meet the 2015 Edition certification criterion for Patient Selection 170.315(g)(7) and Application Access – Data Category Request 170.315(g)(8).
+The US Core Profiles are intended to meet the 2015 Edition certification criterion for Patient Selection 170.315(g)(7) and Application Access – Data Category Request 170.315(g)(8).
 They were created for each of the 2015 Edition Common Clinical Data Set.
-Where applicable they are based on the HL7 U.S. Data Access Framework ([DAF]) FHIR DSTU2 Implementation Guide.
+The Location, Organization and Practitioner Profiles are not called out specifically in the certification criteria but are included because they are directly referenced by other profiles.
+Where applicable the US Core Profiles are based on the HL7 U.S. Data Access Framework ([DAF]) FHIR DSTU2 Implementation Guide.
 However, the requirements per resource are a subset of those of the DAF implementation guide.

 The table below lists the FHIR Resources used for the corresponding 2015 Edition Common Clinical Data Set (CCDS) Data elements: